-Policy 5-22: Prohibit or establish more strict performance criteria for non-residential uses in Yorktown's residential neighborhoods.
+Policy 5-17: Prohibit or establish more strict performance criteria for non-residential uses in Yorktown's residential neighborhoods.

 - Consider updating the zoning code to eliminate some quasi-public uses from the lists of permitted uses in non-residential uses.
-This renders present uses of that type nonconforming, limiting the potential for future expansions.
-Uses to consider for elimination include: Camps and day camps; Colleges and seminaries. - Note: According to federal case law, religious uses cannot be subject to any greater restrictions than other quasi-public uses, such as schools.
+This renders present uses of that type non-conforming, limiting the potential for future expansions. - Note: According to federal case law, religious uses cannot be subject to any greater restrictions than other quasi-public uses, such as schools.
 This is intended to prevent undue limitations on opportunities for religious expression.
-The Town should reevaluate its current regulations that apply to all quasi-public uses, not only places of worship but also schools, fraternal organizations, etc. and determine whether any new restrictions are required at this time.
+The Town should re-evaluate its current regulations that apply to all quasi-public uses (i.e., , not only places of worship, but also private schools, fraternal organizations, etc.) and determine whether any new restrictions are warranted on all such uses to maximize compatibility with residential uses required at this time.

-Policy 5-23: Further limit impervious coverage for non-residential uses in residential areas, and limit on-street parking around non-residential uses in residential neighborhoods.
+Policy 5-18: Further limit impervious coverage for non-residential uses in residential areas, and limit on-street parking around non-residential uses in residential neighborhoods.